-Start: Plant seeds directly outdoors in rows 2-3’ apart.
+Start: Plant seeds directly outdoors, 2 weeks after last frost.
+Plant in rows 2-3’ apart.
 Space seeds 5-6” apart and cover with 1” of soil.
 When seedlings are 3-5” tall and healthy, thin to stand 1’ apart.

 Water: Corn grows fast and needs plenty of water, 1-2” inches per week.
 During dry times, one or two deep soakings per week is more effective than several lighter waterings.

 Soil: Corn prefers a well-drained, sandy loam. pH 5.8-6.8

 Light: Full sun.